The Madison Historical Society Administrative Offices at Lee's Academy

 We are typically closed the last two weeks in December.
 You may leave us a phone message or contact us by

 Note: The upper level of the Academy is not currently accessible to people with disabilities that require the use of a wheelchair.

 14 Meetinghouse Lane

 There is no admission fee for our special exhibitions at Lee's Academy.
-Some of the special events at the Allis-Bushnell House may have a modest admission fee per person or per family, with discounts offered to members.
+Some of the special events at the Allis-Bushnell House may, on occasion, have a modest admission fee per person or per family, with discounts offered to members.
 There is a modest charge for both members and the public for our educational Frederick Lee Lectures.
 There is no charge for the MHS History Book Group or for our members' program, Conversations with the Curator.
+For guided field trips to our historic Smallpox Cemetery, members and children under 18 are welcome at no charge; members of the public pay $5.
 Please see our events descriptions for further information.
 Donations to help us defray the costs of programs and services are always gratefully accepted.

 Special tours can be arranged for groups of 10 or more visitors.
 Please call to let us know how we can tailor our guided tours to your interests.
 Advance arrangements should be made two weeks prior to your visit.
 Call 203.245.4567 or contact us by

 Visiting the Smallpox Cemetery